pragma-/pbot/doc/QuickStart.md

 These settings may be useful:

 <details><summary>Click to show recommended IRCnet settings</summary>

 Registry key | Description | Default value| Recommended value
 --- | --- | ---: | ---:
 general.identify_nick | Who to /msg for login/identify/authentication.
 Defaults to NickServ, can be overridden to a custom bot. | NickServ | `<service botnick>` general.identify_command | Command to send to `general.identify_nick` to login. | `identify $nick $password` | `<service bot command>` general.op_nick | Who to /msg to request channel OP status.
 Defaults to ChanServ, can be overridden to a custom bot. | ChanServ | `<service botnick>` general.op_command | Command to send to `general.op_nick` to request channel OP status. | `op $channel` | `<service bot command>`

 </details>

 ##### Other networks
 Other networks are untested.
-They should be very similiar to either Freenode or IRCnet, and so one or both of those recommended settings should suffice.
-If you have any issues, please [report them here](https://github.com/pragma-/pbot/issues) or in the `#pbot2` channel on the Freenode network.
+They should be very similiar to either Libera.Chat or IRCnet, and so one or both of the recommended settings should suffice.
+If you have any issues, please [report them here](https://github.com/pragma-/pbot/issues) or by sending `pragma-` a message on the Libera.Chat network.

 ## Starting PBot